 To receive college credit for clock hours a minimum grade of "C" is required.
 One semester hour equals 15 clock hours.
 One quarter hour equals 10 clock hours.
-If college courses are being used, an original transcript must be sent from the college to the IBC office.
+If college courses are being used, an original transcript must be sent directly from the college to the IBC office through the mail.